yungyuc/nsdhw_21sp/proposal/Xi-Plus/README.rst

 GitHub repository: https://github.com/Xi-Plus/shared-data-encrypter

-An encryption library to encrypt data that you want to send it to multiple people.
+An encryption library provides encrypted data that you want to send to multiple people.
 You don't need to send lots of different copies.
 And the recipients don't share the key.

 Problem to solve
 ================